-Proficiency in reading, writing, speaking, and understanding English is essential to the student's success at IAU.
-If English is not the student's native language, or if the student has not had secondary education taught in English, the student will be required to provide proof of his/her English proficiency.
-Since classes are taught in English, the student must demonstrate the ability to read, write and speak English.
+Proficiency in reading, writing, speaking, and understanding English is essential to a student's success at IAU.
+If English is not the applicant's native language, or if an applicant has not had his/her secondary education taught in English, s/he will be required to provide proof of English Proficiency.
+See ways to meet the English Proficiency requirement.